best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

   been updated for.

 If the detected secret is actually a secret (or other sensitive information), remove the secret and re-commit.
-There is no need to update the secrets baseline in this case.
+There is no need to update the `.secrets.baseline` file in this case.

-If your commit contains a mixture of false-positives and actual secrets, remove the actual secrets first before updating and auditing the secrets baseline.
+If your commit contains a mixture of false-positives and actual secrets, remove the actual secrets first before updating and auditing the `.secrets.baseline` file.

 ## Keeping specific Jupyter notebook outputs